aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/field/remove/_index.md

 ## remove() {#default}

 Removes the field from the document.
 Returns a node right after the field.
 If the field's end is the last child of its parent node, returns its parent paragraph.
-If the field is already removed, returns ``None``.
+If the field is already removed, returns ``null``.